makeup/makeup-js/packages/makeup-expander/README.md

 const widget = new Expander(widgetEl, options);
 ```

-Clicking the button will now toggle it's aria-expanded state.
+Clicking the button will now toggle its aria-expanded state.
 CSS can be used to display the content accordingly, for example:

 ```css
 .expander__content {